adamws-git/adamws-git.github.io/src/content/posts/galway-june-2025.md

 We had lunch in a tiki-inspired Jungle Cafe (authentic...), perused the local knitwear (foreshadowing) that the local area is known for, checked out the Spanish Arch and generally got our bearings.

 We also discovered an amazing bookshop that had rooms upon rooms upon rooms.
-With huge sections dedicated to Irish authors and topics, I'd walk out the next day with a selection of John Kavanaugh's works.
+With huge sections dedicated to Irish authors and topics, I'd walk out the next day with a selection of John Kavanagh's works.

 ![](/images/galway-june-2025/bookshop.jpeg)